Yearnsmith/tmplt/readme.md

 ### Processing files

-To make `.tmpt` files into `.html` files, just run a command in your terminal.
+To make `.tmplt` files into `.html` files, just run a command in your terminal.

 #### Order of operations...